WiSig-dataset/wisig-subset-creation/README.md

-Examples scripts on creating new subsets of Full WiSig
+## Overview
+Scripts to create new compact subsets using the [WiSig dataset](https://cores.ee.ucla.edu/downloads/datasets/wisig).

+## Requirement
-Note that the MILP solver requires a GUROBI Licence License can be obtained for free for academic users https://www.gurobi.com/downloads/end-user-license-agreement-academic/
+The MILP solver requires a GUROBI Licence
+License can be obtained for free for academic users https://www.gurobi.com/downloads/end-user-license-agreement-academic/

+## Directory Description

-## Jupyter Notebooks:
+### Jupyter Notebooks

-001_create_tx_rx_list.ipynb: Shows an example of how to generate the Tx Rx list given a  required number of  Tx, a minimum number of signals, and a satisfiaction rate
+`001_create_tx_rx_list.ipynb`: Shows an example of how to generate the Tx Rx list given a  required number of  Tx, a minimum number of signals, and a satisfiaction rate

-002_FullWiSig_create_compact_datasets.ipynb: Files
+`002_FullWiSig_create_compact_datasets.ipynb`: Files

-## Python Files
+### Python Files

-tx_rx_list_creator_heuristic.py: Contains heuristic function
+`tx_rx_list_creator_heuristic.py`: Contains heuristic function

-tx_rx_list_creator_milp.py: Contain MILP solver
+`tx_rx_list_creator_milp.py`: Contain MILP solver

-data_utilities.py: Functions to create a new dataset.
+`data_utilities.py`: Functions to create a new dataset.
 Also it can be used load the dataset and prepare it for classification

-## PKL Files
+### PKL Files

-data_summary.pkl: Contains number of signal per Tx-Rx for the entire datset
+`data_summary.pkl`: Contains number of signal per Tx-Rx for the entire datset

-IdSig_info.pkl: Contains the google drive links of all files of Full WiSig
+`IdSig_info.pkl`: Contains the google drive links of all files of Full WiSig